-In all queries, when SQL syntax is used, Seq requires that a time range is specified using the date range picker in the Seq web interface.
+In many queries, Seq requires that a time range is specified using the date range picker in the Seq web interface.
 By default the last 24 hours will be included; use the calendar drop down to change the time range and refresh the query.

 Tabular queries are great for exporting comma-separated text files from Seq.
 Use the drop-down beside the refresh button to download results in CSV format.

-Seq automatically limits the size of rowsets that can be computed using SQL queries, and returns an error if a query would exceed the default limit.
+Seq automatically limits the size of rowsets that can be computed using queries, and returns an error if a rowset would exceed the default limit.

 To override the limit, specifying a